jonathanprogram2/jonathanprogram2/README.md

 ### Interests:
 - **Sports Analytics**: Leveraging data and algorithms to improve player performance, game strategies, and fan experiences.
-- **Artificial Intelligence (AI)**: Harnessing AI to revolutionize processes across sports, real estate, and other industries.
 - **Real Estate Technology**: Exploring innovative technologies for property management, investment insights, and customer engagement.
 - **Blockchain and Crypto**: A keen believer in the future of **blockchain technology**, **crypto**, and **Ethereum**.
 - **Stocks and Investments**: Enthusiastic about financial markets and long-term wealth building.